"Superfoods" For The Win

 As a bonus, these dark leafy greens have very few carbohydrates, sodium, and cholesterol.

-You can add these greens to any salad or vegetable dishes.
+You can add these greens to any salad or vegetable dish.
 They especially work well in smoothies.

-Add to hot or cold cereals, casseroles, sauces or salad.
+Chia seeds can be added to desserts, breakfast cereals, or enjoyed in a smoothie.
+Add flax seeds to hot or cold cereals, casseroles, sauces, or salad.

 Avocado is a wonderfully tasty and highly nutritious addition to any diet.

 Eating avocado may reduce your risk of heart disease and diabetes and is also linked to reducing inflammation in the body.